SeraphineM/auth_coll_replication/README.md

 ## All analyses are conducted in R and Quarto.
 Quarto is pre-installed in recent versions of RStudio. ##

-For replicating the entire article including all tables and figures, you need to open the Quarto file "Preprint.qmd", install all R packages and render the document.
+For replicating the entire article including all tables and figures, you need to save all material above in one folder and open the Quarto file "Preprint.qmd" in RStudio, install all R packages and render the document.
 Alternatively, you can also replicate single tables and figures by running the respective R code chunks included in the Quarto file.
 The same applies to "Supplemental Material".